Photograph by Vic Phillips

-Bacteria were isolated by Dr Simon Park from the colonies that arose from the Biological Hermeneutic Prints.
-These were sub-cultured by streak dilution to ensure pure strains were attained, then subsequently stored in cryovials at 80 degrees centigrade ready for DNA analysis.
-Instead of disposing of the used petri dishes & agar, as would be normal scientific practice, Dr Simon Park & Sarah Craske carefully dried the bacteriological agar to generate thin glass-like films to preserve the biological information in an alternative, less conventional (in scientific terms) manner, ready for archival storage.
+Bacteria were isolated by us from the colonies that arose from the Biological Hermeneutic Prints.
+These were sub-cultured by streak dilution to ensure pure strains were attained, then subsequently stored in cryovials at -80 degrees centigrade ready for DNA analysis.
+Instead of disposing of the used Petri dishes & agar, as would be normal scientific practice, we carefully dried the bacteriological agar to generate thin glass-like films to preserve the biological information in an alternative, less conventional (in scientific terms) manner, ready for archival storage.

-Sarah Craske designed & built the archive, ready to store the bacteria harvested from the book.
-This archive is the first of many relating to the transdiscipline, Biological Hermeneutics.
+We designed and built the archive, ready to store the bacteria harvested from the book.
+The bacteria have been identified, labels will be updated & further samples will continue to be added.
+This developing archive will be the first of many relating to the transdiscipline, Biological Hermeneutics.

 WITH SPECIAL THANKS TO